 I saw him onstage at a Who/Little Feat gig some years later, and scurrying around the stage at other concerts and festivals as well.
 He’d joined Edwin Shirley Trucking, probably the biggest name in the business, and found himself driving for The Stones, The Who, David Bowie and other big 70s names when they were on tour.

 But he didn’t stop there.
-He established the Strongroom Studios in Shoreditch, London in 1984, and bought Sir George Martin’s AIR Studios (Hampstead) from Chrysalis Group and Pioneer in 2006, running the studio for twelve years before selling up in 2018.
+He established the Strongroom Studios in Shoreditch, London in 1984, which he owns to this day, and bought Sir George Martin’s AIR Studios (Hampstead) from Chrysalis Group and Pioneer in 2006, running the studio for twelve years before selling up in 2018.

 Both our guitarists made it to the top of the music business as well.